puhsu/dl-hse/week03-detection2/shw3/readme.md

-We recommend you to first write and debug code in your editor of choice locally (you may use the instructions to setup the environment from the [[file:~/repos/dl-hse-1/week01-intro/pytorch.ipynb][pytorch]] notebook) and then run training in colab. (/dont forget to upload the fcos.py file to the colab/, everything else should be there).
+We recommend you to first write and debug code in your editor of choice locally (you may use the instructions to setup the environment from the [pytorch](../../week01-intro/pytorch.ipynb) notebook and then run training in colab. (*dont forget to upload the fcos.py file to the colab*, everything else should be there for you).

-You have to submit both ipynb and py files to anytask (separately, not as an archive).
+**Note**: You have to submit both ipynb and py files to anytask (separately, not as an archive).